SmartIntellect

 Overview

-SmartIntellect aims to help merchants drive sales and conversions more efficiently.
-It has since successfully launched an MVP and passed market validation.
+SmartIntellect was built to help merchants drive sales and conversions more efficiently.
+It launched its MVP and passed basic market validation.
+But even though most merchants saw its value, very few were actually willing to pay for it.

 Business goal

-Therefore, the business goal is to transition the product from MVP to pre-release, attract more merchant applications, and increase potential paying conversions.
+The business goal is to transition the product from MVP to pre-release, attract more merchant sign-ups, and increase conversions to paid users.

 After identifying these needs, I conducted competitive analysis and mapped design strategies.
 I streamlined workflows and prompts to lower the learning curve, introduced new features like dashboard to expand product value, and rebuilt an new design system with design guidelines and reusable components.